 This is a guest post from Jess Carbert.
 Jess is a freelance journalist with training in the mystic arts of print, television, radio, and a dash of PR.
 When she’s not mowing people down in her wheelchair, she’s writing like her life depends on it, or getting willfully lost in a book.
 Follow her on Twitter @heyits_

 The misconception that comics are written for grouchy, asthmatic men who preach the gospel of “same old, same old,” while firmly snubbing anything new, is probably one of the most egregious assumptions you can make.
 Comics are a great medium to be enjoyed by all ages and genders.
-While the violence, cursing, and sometimes sexually-explicit scenes may make you think twice about the former, the fact is that there are tons of comics out there for kids— for girls— to love.
+While the violence, cursing, and sometimes sexually-explicit scenes may make you think twice about the former, the fact is that there are tons of comics out there for kids to love.
 I know from experience that sometimes, a comic book will do what a traditional novel cannot: encourage reluctant readers.
 When they’ve tried (what seems like) a hundred different books with no incentive to keep going unless it’s mandatory for school, introducing them to comics can make them eager to keep reading, to invest themselves, to get to the end and pick up another book.
 That’s not to say that traditional novels must be dismissed, not at all, but one of the best aspects of literature is the sense of community provided when it finally clicks, and you’re drawn to the heart of a story, to the ebb and flow of the words.

 Watching someone fall in love with reading is almost as rewarding as reading itself, and so whether they fall in love with quotation marks or speech bubbles, that love will stick, and soon they will try other things.
 Afraid to check out your LCS?
 Don’t be!
 Doing your research on all-ages comics can be a great experience— for you and the younger readers in your life.
-The sooner you take your daughter to the comic book store, the sooner she’ll figure out if maybe— just maybe— she’s ignited a new interest, and found a place where she belongs.
+The sooner you take your kid to the comic book store, the sooner they’ll figure out if maybe— just maybe— they’ve ignited a new interest, and found a place where they belong.
 If you don’t have a comic book store in your area, you can always order your comics at a regular bookstore or online.
 The reading selection is vast and varied, so I’ve narrowed it down to 5 all-ages books that everyone in your household can enjoy.
 In the interest of fairness, I left out Noelle Stevenson’s Lumberjanes, because everyone and their grandmother is a fan of Lumberjanes.
 If you haven’t heard of Lumberjanes, please go read it immediately.

 5) Lilith Dark & The Beastie Tree by Charles C. Dowd (writer and artist)